jpallagrosi/jamfTips/Healthcheck/README.md

 # Health check & House keeping

-This script is designed to extract information from the Jamf Pro Summary without using the API.
+This script is designed to extract information from the Jamf Pro Summary.
 It will prompt you to choose which section you want to process (e.g. unused_Packages, disabled_policies)

 The script will generate separate output files containing both the number of items and the full list of items found. \
 'Report Information' will print the information required to build a Health Check.